 Many of Littledata’s subscription customers come to us with a similar problem: how to calculate return on advertising spend, considering the varying customer lifetime value (CLV) of subscription signups.

 Calculating marketing ROI for subscription ecommerce is a big problem with a number of potential solutions, but even the initial problem is often misunderstood.

 In this post, I’ll break down what the problem is and walk through two proven solutions for getting consistent, reliable customer lifetime value reporting in Google Analytics.

 What is customer lifetime value?

 I work with all kinds of subscription ecommerce businesses: beauty boxes, nutritional supplements, training courses and even sunglasses-by-the-month.
 All of them want to optimise customer acquisition costs.
-The common factor is they are all willing to pay way MORE than the value of the customers’ first subscription payment… because they expect the customer to subscribe for many months.
+The common factor is they are all willing to pay way MORE than the value of the customers’ first subscription payment.
+Why?
+Because they expect the customer to subscribe for multiple months.

 But for how many months exactly?
 That’s the big question.

 Paying for a marketing campaign which bring trial customers who cancel after one payment – or worse, before the first payment – is very different from paying to attract sticky subscribers.

 A marketing director of a subscription business should be willing to pay WAY more to attract customers that stay 12 months than customers who only stay one month.